Biden accuses Trump of breathing ‘oxygen into hate’ at first public campaign event since coronavirus lockdown

 Biden is scheduled to take part Monday afternoon in a virtual roundtable with Atlanta Mayor Keisha Lance Bottoms, Chicago Mayor Lori Lightfoot, Los Angeles Mayor Eric Garcetti, and St. Paul, Minn., Mayor Melvin Carter.

-Fox News' Madeleine Rivera and Allie Raffa contributed to this report.
+Fox News' Allie Raffa contributed to this report.